-This high density is due at least in part to the R-3 zoning and large-scale rental apartment developments located just outside the neighborhood but within the same census block.
+This high density is due at least in part to the R-3 zoning and large-scale rental apartment developments located outside just neighborhood but within the same census block.

 2 2010 U.S. Census

 Figure 8.9: Density by Block Group in the Control Neighborhood Stella Mann